TourTrak/tourtrak-ios-plugin/README.md

 BUG REPORT & WORK AROUND:
 When this repo is pulled from the Sencha app (dev-cycle-mobile-app) whenever changes are made to the iOS plugin and when it is built an error occurs in the DevCycleMobile-Info.plist that causes the app to crash.
 This error is due to Cordova and issue is listed here (https://issues.apache.org/jira/browse/CB-5262) and is fixed in the newest version of Cordova build.
-The workaround to this bug is that when you build the Sencha app:
+The workaround to this bug is that after you build the Sencha app before you run the app on the simulator:

 `1.
 Open up the DevCycleMobile-Info.plist`